FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 How to Build the Perfect Plate

-When exploring what is the perfect diet, it can be helpful to simplify the process of healthy eating by using an easy-to-follow framework for building meals.
-One effective strategy that supports balance, nutrition, and sustainability is the 80/20 plate method.
-This approach visually divides your plate into specific portions of key food groups, helping to create meals that are both nourishing and satisfying—without the need for calorie counting or rigid rules.
+One effective strategy that supports balance, nutrition and long term consistency is the 80/20 plate method.
+This approach visually divides your plate into portions of key food groups, helping you create meals that are nourishing and satisfying without relying on calorie counting or rigid rules.

 Under this method, the foundation of each meal is built on three essential components:

-Half of your plate should be dedicated to a wide variety of colourful, fibre-rich, non-starchy vegetables.
-These include options such as leafy greens (like spinach, kale, rocket), cruciferous vegetables (like broccoli, cauliflower, Brussels sprouts), and other nutrient-dense choices like zucchini, cucumber, tomatoes, and capsicum.
-These vegetables are low in calories but high in vitamins, minerals, antioxidants, and gut-supportive fibre—making them essential to the perfect diet.
-They also add volume and texture to meals, which enhances satiety and visual appeal.
+50 percent of the plate Non starchy vegetablesHalf of the plate should contain a wide variety of colourful, fibre rich, non starchy vegetables.
+These include leafy greens such as spinach, kale and rocket, cruciferous vegetables such as broccoli, cauliflower and Brussels sprouts, and other nutrient dense options including zucchini, cucumber, tomatoes and capsicum.
+These vegetables are low in calories and high in vitamins, minerals, antioxidants and gut supportive fibre.
+They add volume and texture to meals, enhancing satiety and visual appeal.

-A quarter of your plate should consist of lean, high-quality protein sources.
-These may include animal-based options like chicken breast, turkey, eggs, or oily fish, as well as plant-based choices such as tofu, tempeh, or lentils.
-Protein is a crucial macronutrient that supports muscle repair, immune function, and hormonal balance.
-In the context of what is the perfect diet, protein is vital not only for physical health but also for helping to regulate appetite and maintain stable energy levels throughout the day.
+25 percent of the plate High quality proteinA quarter of the plate should include lean, high quality protein sources.
+These may include chicken breast, turkey, eggs or oily fish, as well as plant based options such as tofu, tempeh or lentils.
+Protein supports muscle repair, immune function and hormonal balance.
+It also plays a key role in appetite regulation and maintaining stable energy levels throughout the day.

-The final quarter of the plate should contain complex, low-glycaemic index (low-GI) carbohydrates.
-These include whole grains like brown rice, quinoa, bulgur, oats, or starchy vegetables like sweet potato and pumpkin.
-Low-GI carbs release energy slowly into the bloodstream, helping to stabilise blood sugar, prevent energy crashes, and support cognitive clarity.
-Including the right carbohydrates is a key component of the perfect diet, particularly for managing conditions like diabetes, fatigue, and insulin resistance.
+25 percent of the plate Low GI carbohydratesThe final quarter of the plate should contain complex, low glycaemic index carbohydrates.
+These include whole grains such as brown rice, quinoa, bulgur and oats, or starchy vegetables such as sweet potato and pumpkin.
+Low GI carbohydrates release energy slowly into the bloodstream, helping stabilise blood sugar, prevent energy crashes and support cognitive clarity.
+They are especially beneficial for managing conditions such as diabetes, fatigue and insulin resistance.

-This simple but powerful plate method aligns with the principles of what is the perfect diet by ensuring every meal is balanced, nutrient-dense, and tailored to support long-term health.
-It also offers flexibility—allowing for different cultural cuisines, seasonal produce, and dietary preferences—while keeping meals structured and consistent.
-Ultimately, this practical framework promotes better portion control, greater satisfaction, and a strong foundation for sustainable eating habits.
+SummaryThis plate method aligns with the principles of what is the perfect diet by ensuring each meal is balanced, nutrient dense and supportive of long term health.
+It offers flexibility for different cuisines, seasonal produce and personal preferences while maintaining structure and consistency.
+This practical framework promotes better portion control, greater satisfaction and sustainable eating habits.

 Jake Biggs